AnoopG24/Eicher_Motors_Limited/README.md

-# Projects--Finance
+# Projects--Financial modeling
-This is my respositary created for show the project on "Eicher Motors Limited".
-I have created a finanical model with accomapning schedules.
-The data needed to create the finanical model is being extarcted from screener.in.
+This is my respositary created for show my financial modeling projects.
+I have created folder for specific companies of which I have created finanical models for.